spack/spack/lib/spack/docs/module_file_support.rst

 For the latter point in particular it is possible to **use anonymous specs** to select an appropriate set of packages on which the modifications should be applied.
-To the best of our knowledge Spack **is the only package manager offering this customization flexibility**, made possible by the novel DSL introduced to describe specs.
+To the best of our knowledge Spack **is the only package manager offering this customization flexibility**, made possible by the novel domain specific language introduced to describe specs.

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Selection by anonymous specs